Renewable energy in Palestine

-Renewable energy in Palestine is a small but significant component of the national energy mix, accounting for 1.4% of energy produced in 2012.
+Renewable energy in Palestine is a small component of the national energy mix, accounting for 1.4% of energy produced in 2012.
 Palestine has some of the highest rate of solar water heating in the region, and there are a number of solar power projects.
 A number of issues confront renewable energy development; a lack of national infrastructure and the limited regulatory framework of the Oslo Accords are both barriers to investment.